Visit one of the world’s most famous ancient monuments

-The highlight of this small boat cruise is a visit to the spectacular Temples of Abu Simbel; carved out of solid rock four immense statues of Ramses II address the lake, originally designed as a show of strength, an awesome sentinel watching over any boats sailing into the Pharaoh’s lands.
+Explore this amazing desert lake and visit the spectacular Temples of Abu Simbel; carved out of solid rock four immense statues of Ramses II address the lake, designed as a show of strength, an awesome sentinel watching over any boats sailing into the Pharaoh’s lands.
 Millions of people visit these temples every year and are awestruck by their grandeur and alignment with the constellations.
-Click for an interesting 3 minute video Temples of Abu Simbel

 "The kind of hospitality shown by Tim and his guides is seldom seen these days and the atmosphere was incredibly friendly".
 Steve Pitts.